mrcjkb/jfx-filechooser-adapter/README.md

 # Contribution

 ## Architecture
-This project is split into three main sub-projects
+This project is split into a parent project with three subprojects:

 - jfx-filechooser-adapter-parent: Contains the module context, which provides the entry to the API
 - jfx-filechooser-adapter-api: Contains the Java interfaces
 - jfx-filechooser-adapter-impl: Contains the implementation
+- javafx-wrapper: A wrapper for encapsulating JavaFX from the main projects

+Additionally, the project jfx-filechooser-adapter-demo is included for demonstration purposes.

-It is intended that a client accesses only the jfx-filechooser-adapter-parent project directly, which hides the implementations.
+It is intended that a client accesses only the jfx-filechooser-adapter-parent project directly, which encapsulates the implementations.
 Architecture rules are enforced using [ArchUnit](https://www.archunit.org/).

 ## Limitations
-Due to a [bug](https://github.com/openjfx/javafx-gradle-plugin/issues/94) in Gradle JavaFX plugin, no arch unit tests can be added to the jfx-filechooser-adapter-impl project at te moment.
+Due to a [bug](https://github.com/openjfx/javafx-gradle-plugin/issues/94) in Gradle JavaFX plugin, no tests can be added to the javafx-wrapper project.